The Prayer of Lament: What To Do When We Don’t Know What To Do

 Let us stop, at least for a moment, and lament together.
 Let us stand in solidarity with our black brothers and sisters who continue to experience such tragic loss; let us mourn with them the loss of another black male and affirm that black lives matter.
 Let us grieve for the law enforcement officers who lost their lives while trying to keep the peace.
 Let us acknowledge complexity, that we don’t have answers, and cry out to God together for the peace and justice that seems to illude us.

-Please join us as board member Rev. Prince Rivers, senior pastor of Union Baptist Church in Durham Salem, shares his lament offered from within the black community.
+Please join us as board member Rev. Prince Rivers, senior pastor of Union Baptist Church in Durham, North Carolina, shares his lament offered from within the black community.
 Let it lead us in opening to God together during these difficult days.

 A Prayer of Lament for Those Who Cannot Breathe